 Personally, I can imagine some folks subconsciously resenting the attempt at manipulation implicit in receiving praise or compliments.

-Might it not be better to take the path of Nonviolent Communication?:
+Might it not be more likely to see folks’ needs met by taking the path of Nonviolent Communication?:

 - Say what you saw, or heard (a simple evaluation-free statement)

 - Say what you felt (it can help, initially, to pick from a list)

 - Say what you need (again here’s a handy list)